Holland St & College Ave Mobility Improvements

 Somerville, Massachusetts

-Matthias Siebler over 1 year ago
+Matthias Siebler about 2 years ago

 As someone that invariably goes through Davis Square at least four times a day, I am against any protected bike lanes.
 The ridiculous comments I have read so far will only cause more accidents.
 Cyclists seem to think they are above the law and these lanes are some kind of force field.
 Cyclists refuse to follow the rules of the road.
 At least once a week I am almost hit by someone on a bike that refuses to yield to pedestrians (as I walk to/from Davis station) in the cross walk or blows through the light in front of Mr. Crepes.
 When is the city going to address this?
 Why do they get even more rights when they continuously violate the laws?
 They wonder why they are getting hit when they come flying down the street not paying attention to vehicles making right turns then have the audacity to yell at the driver??
 I look when I turn, but they come down the street so fast, that when I go to actually turn, they are coming out of no where.